 5. Pounded Flower Tote – DIY Candy

 Pounded plant crafts are a current favorite for me.
 A few weeks ago, our son’s kindergarten class visited a local pioneer museum where this technique was shown.
 He made a pretty leaf print card for his grandma for Mother’s Day.
 Awww.
+What an easy DIY to dress up canvas bags!

 6. Eat Local DIY Farmer’s Market Tote Bag – Where the Smiles Have Been

 Here’s another bag to show your support for local farmers – Eat Local!
 And there’s nothing quite like filling your bag with fresh fruits and veggies to make a day of shopping even better.
+This tote bag is sure to make shopping for groceries locally a little more fun.

 7. DIY Pool Totes – A Night Owl